dani-8a/MadBeatsFrontEnd/README.md

 ###

-<p align="left">Due to the knowledge acquired in academic training, this project is focused on back-end functionalities.
+<p align="left">Due to the knowledge acquired in academic training, this project is focused on back-end features.
 At this point I barely have any application design (UI) skills.
 I'll study it in the future for further changes in MadBeats design.</p>

 ###